dessalines/essays/socialism_faq.md

 - ["Fuck black culture."](https://www.reddit.com/r/Enough_Vaush_Spam/comments/lv9qu8/vaush_patronizes_a_black_nationalist/)
 - Calls people ["Mentally ill crybabies"](https://i.imgur.com/T0RnOCC.jpg), "Woke-Scolds", and "Simps".
 - ["US geopolitical power is important to me personally, because I'm not ready to lose that to China"](https://twitter.com/AlMuntherO_O/status/1260679840698634242?s=20). *got removed*
+- [Vaush goes full neocon - "The US shouldn't pull out of the middle east, or else chaos would ensue, and these countries would become like Cambodia [which the USA bombed and overthrew Sihanouk - Ed].
+Then they'd become chinese vassal states"](https://streamable.com/kfzaxj).
 - [Is against decolonization.](https://twitter.com/trikstr_/status/1280053214117793792)  "We're not going to fkn leave America, white people are staying... we're not gonna give something back to native Americans... the best way forward is to integrate our communities".
 Vaush responds to a native person talking about indigenous movements and rights by saying: ["I'll listen to the scientists."](https://twitter.com/guajirx/status/1280314035217588224?s=21)
 - [Vaush talks down to a Korean person, saying that he hates Korean people, and doesn't know anything about them.](https://twitter.com/aboIishamerica/status/1376891876222107653?s=20)
 - [Vaush calls Korea, "a festering shithole", and says the North Koreans "got dabbed on", referring to the 4-5 Million deaths the US inflicted.](https://twitter.com/NatalieRevolts/status/1377327842313265154?s=20)